-- Possibility for partnerships to opt for corporate income tax. - Improvement of participation opportunities for employees in their companies. - From January 1, 2020 onwards the vehicle tax for passenger cars will be more strongly oriented towards CO2 emissions.
+- Possibility for partnerships to opt for corporate income tax. - Improvement of participation opportunities for employees in their companies. - From 1 January 2020 onwards the vehicle tax for passenger cars will be based more closely on CO2 emissions.

 J. Third Act on the implementation of fiscal support measures to mitigate the Coronavirus crisis (Third Coronavirus Tax Aid Act)